Marta Kostyuk: 2023: Major doubles semifinal, career singles title

-and her third of the season at the inaugural ATX Open in Austin, Texas defeating Dalma Gálfi and Madison Brengle.
-Next, she defeated Anna-Lena Friedsam to reach the semifinals, and fourth seed American, Danielle Collins, to reach her first WTA Tour final.
-She won her maiden title defeating another first time WTA Tour finalist, Varvara Gracheva.
+Kostyuk reached her third quarterfinal of the season at the inaugural ATX Open in Austin, Texas, defeating Dalma Gálfi and Madison Brengle.
+Next, she defeated Anna-Lena Friedsam to reach the semifinals, and fourth seed Danielle Collins, to reach her first WTA Tour final.
+She won her maiden title defeating another first-time WTA Tour finalist, Varvara Gracheva.
 She did not shake her Russian opponent's hand, and dedicated her win "to Ukraine and to all the people who are fighting and dying right now".
 This win lifted her into the top 40 in the singles rankings.

-At the Miami Open, Kostyuk won her first round match against Elisabetta Cocciaretto but was defeated by Anastasia Potapova in the second, and once again refused to shake her opponent's hand.
+At the Miami Open, Kostyuk won her first round match against Elisabetta Cocciaretto but was defeated by Anastasia Potapova in the second.

-Despite a first-round loss at the French Open, she reached No. 35 in the rankings.
-At Wimbledon, she reached again round two for a third consecutive year, defeating world No. 8, Maria Sakkari, for her first top 10 win.
+Despite a first-round loss at the French Open, she reached No. 35 in the rankings on 12 June 2023.
+Partnering Krejčíková, Kostyuk won the doubles title at the Birmingham Classic, defeating Storm Hunter and Alycia Parks in the final.
+At Wimbledon, she defeated world No. 8, Maria Sakkari, for her first top 10 win, and Paula Badosa, before losing to 25th seed Madison Keys in the third round.

 Following the tournament, she brought on Sandra Zaniewska as a coach.

-Partnering Barbora Krejčíková, Kostyuk won the doubles title at the Birmingham Classic, defeating Storm Hunter and Alycia Parks in the final.